Critical Human Geography

 Space and Social Theory

 The module provides an introduction to space and social theory.
 The module will provide an introduction to a range of theoretical approaches within the social sciences, that have influenced research in human geography.
-The module will take the form of fortnightly seminars, focusing upon the work of some of the following (and others), and its relationship to geographical research:
+The module will focus upon the work of some of the following (and others), and its relationship to geographical research:

 Research Design B